tilleyd/jelly/README.md

 ## Documentation

-Online documentation is not supported at the moment.
+Online documentation is not available at the moment.
 You can have a look at the `include/` folder as most header files contain thorough documentation.
-Alternatively you can do the following, provided that you have Doxygen installed:
+Alternatively you can do the generate documentation, provided that you have Doxygen installed:

 ```
 git clone https://github.com/tilleyd/geli.git